HewlettPackard/quartz/README.md

       /tmp/mc_pci_bus
 As first step, the emulator will detect the Memory Controller Thermal Registers Control PCI addresses and cache it to /tmp/mc/pci_bus.
-After this step, the emulator will close the current execution to safely clear NUMA bindings.
+After this step, the emulator will terminate the current execution to safely clear NUMA bindings.
 Rerun the process to resume the work.

 Quartz will create the file: */tmp/bandwidth_model*.